 A brick works was located alongside the canal between the Nottingham and Kinoulton Roads and many of the houses in West Bridgford are built of Cropwell Bishop bricks, carried there by barges on the canal.
 An earlier brickworks was located behind Rose Villa on Cropwell Butler Road.
 The quarrying of gypsum played an important part in the life of Cropwell Bishop in the first half of the 20th century.
 There were two main firms mining gypsum, the Gotham Company and Messrs Heaselden.
 They employed many men and there were a number of fatalities, unsurprising considering the conditions that men were allowed to work in then.
 The gypsum was of a very high quality and was used in the manufacture of medicines.
 Mill Lane received its name from the steam mill that once stood there and was used to grind corn.
 Photographs still exist of the mill that came to a sudden end in 1910 when the steam engine blew up.
 Previously, corn had been ground in a windmill situated at the top of Fern Hill on the south side.
 It is first mentioned in 1686.
 It blew down in a gale in 1849 but was back at work by 1851.
 Nothing now remains of the building.
 The oldest of the public houses in the village is The Wheatsheaf, the building dating from the 1600’s.
 The two other pubs, The Chequers and The Lime Kiln, still exist, but The Canal Inn and The Plough and Harrow, have long gone.
 The latter, known as The Plough, was situated on Stockwell Lane and is now the house with the flat roof, the original roof having been destroyed in a fire.
 This pub used to function as a beer and wine retailer as well as a pub.

 The old village was centred around the church on Church Street, The Fern and Nottingham Road and the population grew from 300 in 1800 to 650 in 1850 as more employment on the land and in small manufacturing businesses became available.
 Thereafter the population remained fairly constant at around 600 from 1850 until 1950 when local authority housing was built at the northern end of Hoe View Road.
 The population again grew at the beginning of the 1970’s when a road was put in to link the west end of the existing Hoe View Road with Nottingham Road.
 The developers J T Bell and Wimpey then built houses that doubled the village population and brought it up to the current level of almost 2000.
-The War Memorial Hall was built by the local inhabitants as a tribute to the men who fought in the First World War and was opened in 1932 by the then Prince of Wales who was to be Edward VIII.
+The Memorial Hall was built by contractors W. Burnett & Sons of Hickling with the help of local inhabitants as a tribute to the men who fought in the First World War and was opened in 1929 by Mrs. J.N.
+Derbyshire, The Prince of Wales visited in June 1932 as part of his Social Services Tour in the County.
 The hall continues to be used for village functions.
 This resumé of Cropwell Bishop can only really be a list of items that may give some answers to the buildings one can see around Cropwell Bishop.
 The Cropwell Bishop Heritage Group are collecting photographs and memories of the village in bygone times and plan to renovate the Church Room and turn it into a Heritage Centre where much more information about the past of the village can be found.
 DHS November 2007